darinz/ML/practice-1/p2/solution_p2.md

 - With LASSO: $\hat{\beta}_1 \leq \frac{17}{7}$ (always smaller or equal)
 - The L1 penalty $\lambda\|\beta\|_1$ pushes $\beta_1$ toward zero

-**12. Suppose you're given a scatter plot of a dataset, and the pattern appears to be a periodic wave-like curve that repeats itself at regular intervals.**
+**Problem 12.
+Suppose you're given a scatter plot of a dataset, and the pattern appears to be a periodic wave-like curve that repeats itself at regular intervals.**

 <img src="./scatter_plot.png" width="450px">